WE CAN MAKE A CHANGE!

 What are the aims of the school council?

 What does the school council do?

-The school council meets with Mrs Francis every two weeks to discuss and sort out problems.
+The school council meets with Mrs Mbonye every two weeks to discuss and sort out problems.
 They then share council ideas and decisions with their class.
 Members of the school council will be responsible for carrying out the ideas that have been agreed, such as planning fundraising events, writing newsletter articles, or meeting with catering staff.

 Who are the school council?

 Each year, every class will elect 2 children from their class to be members of the school council.
 The children run it and are all expected to have a job.
 They will elect the following:

 Chair Leads the meeting.

 Vice-chair Takes turn with the Chair to lead the meetings.